Haddonfield Drug Possession Attorney

 If you are facing charges of drug possession in New Jersey, you need a criminal defense lawyer on your side representing you throughout your case.
 Haddonfield drug possession lawyer Matthew V. Portella has many years of experience successfully defending individuals against their criminal drug charges.
 Consult with Attorney Portella today about how he may be able to assist you with defending your case before you go to court as well as at your trial.

 New Jersey, like many other states, categorizes drugs and other controlled substances according to their seriousness.
 Schedule I drugs, which are generally considered the most serious and the most dangerous, include substances like marijuana, heroin, LSD, peyote, and ecstasy.
 Schedule II drugs, on the other hand, are not as serious as Schedule I drugs and have some limited medical benefits associated with them.
 Schedule II drugs include substances like cocaine, Vicodin, methadone, methamphetamines, OxyContin, Adderall, and Ritalin.

 Schedule III drugs—or those drugs that are considered to have medical benefits, include ketamine, codeine, and anabolic steroids.
 Finally, Schedule IV and V drugs include Darvocet, Ambien, Xanax, and Valium.
 These drugs are so classified because they theoretically have the lowest potential for abuse.

 Drug classifications are generally used to determine the potential penalties upon conviction for possessing a certain drug.
-Haddon Heights drug possession lawyer Matthew V. Portella will present you with options and strategies for effectively defending against your charge in court.
+Haddonfield drug possession lawyer Matthew V. Portella will present you with options and strategies for effectively defending against your charge in court.